fadiHB/MongoDB-guide/README.md

 6. Start mongo console.
 `mongo`

-### start MongoDB using the operating system's built-in init system
+### Start MongoDB using the operating system's built-in init system

 In the example above we ran MongoDB directly.
 Other tutorials may start MongoDB using the operating system's built-in init system.
 You might see the command sudo systemctl status mongodb used in tutorials or articles.
 Currently WSL does not have support for systemd (a service management system in Linux).